 Let’s thank Simon Woolf over at Decanter, who found out that the term “Orange Wine” was coined by British wine importer David Harvey at Raeburn Fine Wine .
 He used it to describe this non-interventionist style of white winemaking.
 You may also hear the term “Ramato,” which means “auburn,” in Italian and typically refers to Italian Pinot Grigio made in an orange wine style.

 What Does Orange Wine Taste Like?

-Orange wines have been described as robust and bold with honeyed aromas of jackfruit (a fleshy tropical fruit), hazelnut, brazil nut, bruised apple, wood varnish, linseed oil, juniper, sourdough and dried orange rind.
-On the palate, they’re big, dry, and even have tannin like a red wine with a sourness in their taste similar to fruit beer.
+Orange wines have been described as robust and bold, with honeyed aromas of jackfruit (a fleshy tropical fruit), hazelnut, brazil nut, bruised apple, wood varnish, linseed oil, juniper, sourdough, and dried orange rind.
+On the palate, they’re big, dry, and even have tannin like a red wine with a sourness similar to fruit beer.
 Often they’re so intense that you might want to make sure you’re sitting down when you taste your first orange wine.

 Food Pairing with Orange Wines

 Orange wine paired with food at Klinec in Goriška Brda, Slovenia

 Because of their boldness, orange wines pair excellently well with equally bold foods, including curry dishes, Moroccan cuisine, Ethiopian cuisine (like those spongelike pancakes called Injera), Korean dishes with fermented kimchi (bibim bap), and traditional Japanese cuisine, including fermented soybeans (Natto).
 Due to the high phenolic content (tannin and bitterness) and the nutty tartness they exhibit, orange wines pair with a wide variety of meats, ranging from beef to fish.

 Where is the Origin of Orange Wine?